wavefrontHQ/docs/pages/doc/logging_overview.md

       <strong>Optional attributes</strong>
     </td>
     <td>
-    Set the following optional attributes as needed.
-By default, we add the <code>application</code> and <code>service</code> tag and set the value to <code>none</code>.
+    Specify the following optional attributes as needed.
+If your log shipper sends the attributes but uses a different name, see <a href="logging_proxy_configurations.html#properties-for-changing-log-tags">Properties for Changing Log Tags</a>
     <ul>
     <li><strong>source</strong>: A source is a unique platform that emits logs, such as an AWS EC2 instance or a node in Kubernetes.
 Ensure that logs, metrics, and traces are using the same source.
 For example, if you are already sending metrics to Tanzu Observability, and the Wavefront proxy defines the source for your metrics data, use the same source when sending logs to Tanzu Observability.</li>
-    <li><strong>application </strong>: Name of the application that emits the logs.  <br/>If you're also sending traces, ensure that you're using the same application name.
-When you drill down from the application map or traces browser to the Log Browser, the application name is used to map the logs to the application.
+    <li><strong>application </strong>: Name of the application that emits the logs.  <br/>If you're also sending traces, use the same application name to drill down from the application map or traces browser to the Log Browser.
       <br/>If the `application` tag is not defined, we add the tag and set the value to `none`.</li>
     <li><strong>service </strong>: Name of the service that emits the log.
-     <br/>If you're also sending traces, ensure that you're same service name in both paces.
-When you drill down from the application map or traces browser to the Log Browser, the sevice name is used for mapping.
+     <br/>If you're also sending traces, use same service name in both paces tp drill down from the application map or traces browser to the Log Browser.
     <br/>If the `service` tag is not defined, we add the tag and set the value to `none`.</li>
+    <li><strong>exception, error_name </strong>: Name of any exception tag keys that the log shipper sends.
+Use the `customExceptionTags` proxy configuration property to add exception tags. </li>
+    <li><strong>level, log level </strong>Name of any error level tag keys that the log shipper sends.
+Use the `customLevelTags` proxy configuration property to add error level tags.</li>
     </ul>
     </td>
   </tr>